SummaiyaBegum/SummaiyaBegum/README.md

 ## 🔬 What I’m Learning

-I’m practicing small exercises from well-known educational sources to build a solid foundation in computational biology.
+I’m practicing small exercises from educational sources to build a foundation in computational biology.
 These include:

 - Reading and writing DNA sequences in FASTA format